MEDIGO/laika/README.md

 LAIKA_ROOT_PASSWORD=mypassword
 ```

-- Build the application by running `make build` inside its directory.
+- Build the application by running `make build`
+- Migrate the databse by running `make migrate`
 - Finally, you can run the application using the `make up` command.

-After Laika is running, open a browser and enter the IP of your docker machine (get it by running `docker-machine ip`).
+- Open your browser to http://localhost:8000

 Login by using root or user credentials.